jmmcalex/orange-shine/README.md

 ### Process
 I was only able to work on it for two days given some personal obilgations, but finished basic functionality

-I wanted to create the entire application using JavaScript given that i'ts the language that I'm most comfortable with.
+I wanted to create the entire application using JavaScript given that it's the language that I'm most comfortable with.
 With that in mind, I used Typeorm to manage the database since its annotation features were similar enough to Spring Boot and made the learning curve easier.
 I chose SQLite as a database due to it's quick setup and installation with node.
 I used Express to handle requests given its simplicity, wide use, and seamless integration with Node.

 For the UI, I considered setting up a cli program but figured it would be faster for me to stick to what I'm comfortable with and whip up a minimal react app.